• Home

 With his eye on the world speed record Howard Hughes powered his H-1 Racer with a Pratt & Whitney radial specially tuned to produce 1000 hp.
 It was an exceptionally clean design using flush rivets and meticulously fitted panels and u/c doors.
 Just a month after its first flight Hughes took the Racer and repeatedly broke the record over four successive laps with a fastest speed of 352.39 mph.
 He ran out of fuel and belly landed the Racer in a beet field.
 After repairs, longer wings were fitted and Hughes smashed the coast–to-coast record.
 The H-1 was the last privately built aeroplane to attack the speed record.

-The Aeronautics Branch of the US Department of Commerce began experimenting with the use of radio beams to develop navigation aids for pilots in1926, initially using a war surplus DH4.
+The Aeronautics Branch of the US Department of Commerce began experimenting with the use of radio beams as navigational aids for pilots in 1926, initially using a war surplus DH4.
 At the same time the US Army was developing gyroscopic instruments to enable pilots to fly in zero visibility.
 In 1929 the culmination of this work was demonstrated by the world’s first ‘blind’ flight, from take-off, return to base and successful landing.
 The pilot was one Lt James Doolittle.
 In 1935 there was an even more impressive demonstration.
 Navy Lt Frank Akers, also flying blind, took off from a naval air station in a Berliner-Joyce OJ-2, located the carrier USS Langley at sea and landed on it.
 Curiously, despite this achievement, the Navy wasn’t impressed and refused funding to take it any further.

 But the Department of Commerce saw the value of radio beam landing equipment and ordered it to be installed at all major US airports.
 In Europe, similar work had been pursued by the German Lorenz company.
 Dr Ernst Kramer developed twin beams which were received by the pilot as different intermittent signals.
 Where the beams overlapped, in line with the runway, the signal was continuous.
 The system was sold all over the world and its first UK installation was at Croydon airport in 1935.
 (The RAF used it as SBA, Standard Beam Approach, until as late as 1955).